madebycm/appsuiteframework/README.md

 appsuiteframework
 =================

-The fast, easy and lightweight framework for rapidly creating swift apps that looks great on all devices
+The fast, easy and lightweight framework for rapidly creating swift apps that looks great on all devices.

-Current version: 0.1
+Current version: 0.1 (while Zepto.js is the recommended library to use for performance reasons it is also fully compatible with jQuery)

 #Userguide